 Blasphemy is derived etymologically from the word insult, which implies base or contemptible.
-When the word insult is used in relation to religion, it can be taken to signify an act of insulting, belittling, and tarnishing religion, deeming something low and beginning with hatred in one's heart towards a particular religion.
-Blasphemy, humiliation, and harassment are all concepts that have similar connotations in Arabic but are represented by many distinct words such as degrading (المانة), hurting (أوانة), rediculing or denouncing (استهزاء), and humiliating (استخفاف)) or denouncing (استهزاء), and humiliating (استخفاف), insults (istihza), mocks (syatama), insults (saba), curses (taq), and attacks the Islamic creed as well as deviates from the requirements of Islamic teachings (bid'ah).
+When the word insult is used in relation to religion, it can be taken to signify an act of insulting, belittling, and tarnishing religion, deeming something low and beginning with hatred in one's heart towards a particular religion.23 Blasphemy, humiliation, and harassment are all concepts that have similar connotations in Arabic but are represented by many distinct words such as degrading (المنافذة), hurting (المنافذة), rediculing (المنافذة) or denouncing (السنفذاء), and humiliating (السنفذاء).24 Hence, from the perspective of Islamic law, blasphemy is defined as an act that desecrates (tadnis), insults (istihza), mocks (syatama), insults (saba), curses (taq), and attacks the Islamic creed as well as deviates from the requirements of Islamic teachings (bid'ah).25

-Denouncing or insulting the Qur'an and the Prophet's hadith, rejecting or ignoring what is written in them, and disobeying the regulations written in the Koran and hadith are all considered blasphemy against the Islamic religion.
-In Islam, insulting or desecrating God, the prophets, the angels, or the Koran can be considered humbling or desecrating.
-He becomes an apostate (riddah) if he intentionally defames religion, and the sanctions consider the repercussions and impact of this apostasy..
+Denouncing or insulting the Qur'an and the Prophet's hadith, rejecting or ignoring what is written in them, and disobeying the regulations written in the Koran and hadith are all considered blasphemy against the Islamic religion.26 In Islam, insulting or desecrating God, the prophets, the angels, or the Koran can be considered humbling or desecrating.
+He becomes an apostate (riddah) if he intentionally defames religion, and the sanctions consider the repercussions and impact of this apostasy.27.

-&lt;sup>21 A. Yaqin, 'Legal Research and Writting', Malayan Law Journal SDN BHD, 1 (2018), 10.
+21 A. Yaqin, 'Legal Research and Writting', Malayan Law Journal SDN BHD, 1 (2018), 10.

-&lt;sup>22 I Made Pasek Diantha, Metodologi Penelitian Hukum Normatif Dalam Justifikasi Teori Hukum (Jakarta: Prenanda Media Group, 2017).
+22 I Made Pasek Diantha, Metodologi Penelitian Hukum Normatif Dalam Justifikasi Teori Hukum (Jakarta: Prenanda Media Group, 2017).

-&lt;sup>23 Rahmawati, "Membedah Kasus Penistaan Agama Oleh Sang Murtad Kace, Vol 9, No 1 (2022), 24-36."
+23 Rahmawati, "Membedah Kasus Penistaan Agama Oleh Sang Murtad Kace, Vol 9, No 1 (2022), 24-36."

-&lt;sup>24 Hatta, "Kejahatan Penistaan Agama Dan Konsekuensi Hukumnya."
+24 Hatta, "Kejahatan Penistaan Agama Dan Konsekuensi Hukumnya."

-&lt;sup>25 Hilman, "Tindak Pidana Agama Menurut Perspektif Hukum Islam, Hukum Positif Dan Hak Asasi Manusia."
+25 Hilman, "Tindak Pidana Agama Menurut Perspektif Hukum Islam, Hukum Positif Dan Hak Asasi Manusia."

-&lt;sup>26 Medistiara, "YLBHI Catat 38 Kasus Penodaan Agama Hingga Mei, Ada Yang Jerat ABG."
+26 Medistiara, "YLBHI Catat 38 Kasus Penodaan Agama Hingga Mei, Ada Yang Jerat ABG."

-&lt;sup>27 Afriandi MS, "Criminal Law Analysis of Religious Blasphemy Violation in Aceh," Dejure: Jurnal Penelitian Hukum 17, no. 1 (2017): 1-12.
+27 Afriandi MS, "Criminal Law Analysis of Religious Blasphemy Violation in Aceh," Dejure: Jurnal Penelitian Hukum 17, no. 1 (2017): 1-12.